OceanTw/axis/README.md

 ## NOTE
-This plugin is still in early development, Pull Requests are welcome. for more information, join our [Discord](https://discord.gg/f6rUtpy6y4)
+This plugin is still in early development, Pull Requests are welcome.
+For more information, join our [Discord](https://discord.gg/f6rUtpy6y4)

 ## Features ✨